A. Harry Moore: Jersey City Commissioner

 In 1913, Jersey City adopted the commission form of government, and Moore ran successfully for an inaugural seat on the five-man governing body.
 As director of Parks and Public Property, he promoted recreational facilities and opportunities for city youth, particularly handicapped children.
-In 1931, the A. Harry Moore School in Jersey City was designed to specifically meet the needs of handicapped children.
+In 1931, the A. Harry Moore School in Jersey City was one of the first in the United States to be designed to specifically meet the needs of handicapped children.
 He also formed an alliance with fellow commissioner Frank Hague which would lead both men to statewide power.

 In 1916, Wittpenn unsuccessfully ran for the governorship and retired from politics.
 Hague ran to succeed him as mayor and Moore formalized their alliance by leading his slate of commission candidates.
 The Hague slate swept the 1917, 1921, and 1925 municipal elections; Hague would remain as mayor for thirty years.
 Moore also entered law at this period, attending evening classes at the New Jersey Law School in Newark (now Rutgers Law School).
 He passed the state bar exam in 1922 and received an LL.B. in 1924.

 Governor of New Jersey

 1925 election

-As a leading figure in Jersey City, Moore was scouted as a candidate for Governor as early as 1921.
-With Hague secure in control of the state party, he chose 1925 to secure Moore's easy nomination for Governor.
+As a leading figure in Jersey City, Moore was scouted as a candidate for governor as early as 1921.
+With Hague secure in control of the state party, he chose 1925 to secure Moore's easy nomination for governor.

 Moore ran in the general election as a "wringing wet" candidate, opposed to ongoing Prohibition policies against alcohol.
 His opponent, Morris County state senator Arthur Whitney, ran with the support of the Anti-Saloon League.
 In addition to Prohibition, Republicans attacked the alleged menace of "Hagueism" in state government.
 On election day, Moore carried only three counties, but the 103,995 vote plurality he received in Hudson gave him a comfortable victory.